 The food we receive is always handled with food safety in mind.
 All staff, volunteers, drivers, and navigators must adhere to WPE’s Health and Safety policies.
 These policies are established and rigorously adhered to ensure health and safety at WPE, our donor organizations, and our recipients.
 Our criteria include that the food has been prepared in a certified commercial kitchen.
 All food is transported to our distribution center in Pleasant Hill in refrigerated vehicles.

 Food donors are advised to consult with their tax adviser for information on tax deductions.
 For information on tax credits in California, please see Chapter 503, Statutes of 2011 (Fuentes, AB 152), regarding donations to food banks, voluntary contributions, and income tax credits.

 I’m considering making a financial donation and want to know how my money will be used.

 Ninety-eight percent of every dollar we raise goes directly into our programs.
 White Pony Express has been designated a 2019 Platinum Seal of Transparency by the Guidestar Exchange and was named 2018’s California Nonprofit of the Year.

-Wouldn't it be more efficient to give food directly to the pantry or shelter than to White Pony Express?
+Wouldn't it be more effective to give directly to the pantry or shelter than to White Pony Express?

-White Pony Express can deliver to more people and a greater diversity through its partnership with more than 100 agencies, which in turn serve tens of thousands of people each week.
-Additionally, smaller agencies with fewer resources have an equal opportunity to share in the fresh food White Pony Express delivers.
+White Pony Express can deliver to more people and a greater diversity through its partnership with more than 100 agencies, which serves tens of thousands of people each week.
+Additionally, smaller agencies with fewer resources have an equal opportunity to share the fresh food White Pony Express delivers.